-Surgery

-Grade: Honors
+Surgery-Anesthesiology Grade: Honors

-Comments: Joseph was a truly outstanding surgical clerk.
-Attendings and residents alike praised his enthusiasm, dedication to patient care, and ability to work as part of a team.
-His attending mentor wrote that Joseph was "an extremely smart, logical student who should make a very competent clinician."
-His fund of knowledge was demonstrated by his score on the NBME Subject examination earning the 80th percentile.
-He earned the grade of Honors.
+Overall grade based on: Clinical: 50%, Shelf Exam: 15%, Weekly quizzes: 10%, H&P Write-ups: 10%, Patient Centered Integrated Longitudinal Project: 10%, Procedure Card: 5% part of a team.
+Her attending mentor wrote that Leslie was "an extremely smart, logical student who should make a very competent clinician."
+Her fund of knowledge was demonstrated by her score on the NBME Subject examination earning the 80th percentile.
+She earned the grade of Honors.